mscaudill/datarig/README.md

 package because you've included large data files.
 If you're a python developer and have hit these issues then <b><a href=https://github.com/mscaudill/datarig target=_blank>DataRig</a></b> is for you.
-DataRig allows you to move data from several data repositories into the users local directories post-installation.
-This "just-in-time" data fetching is perfect for users to test or run your packages demos.
+DataRig allows you to move data from web-based repositories into your user's local directories post-installation.
+This "just-in-time" data fetching is perfect for users to test or run your package's demos.

 # Installation
 DataRig can be installed into your projects environment using pip: